 According to TDEC's 2016 303(d) report, approximately 14,189.53 miles of rivers and streams in Tennessee were impaired, as well as 226,146.95 acres of its lakes and reservoirs.
 Of the sites sampled, 1143 were impaired with no TMDL yet in place.
 380 of the sampled sites were impaired but did have a TMDL completed and approved for the site.
 46 sites were impaired by something other than a pollutant, such as by flow alteration.
 The most common pollutants in Tennessee surface waters, according to TDEC's 2014 305(b) report, are pathogens, habitat alteration, and sediment.
 Pathogens impaired 26% of sampled sites, impacting 75,000 miles of streams.
 Habitat alteration impacted 24% of sites, and sediment impacted 22%, impairing 6,000 miles of streams.

 The goal of stormwater management is to infiltrate as much precipitation as the natural landscape would have before being developed, thereby reducing contaminated runoff from entering surface waters.
 To accomplish this, the Clean Water Act stipulates that no one- governments, businesses, or individuals- may discharge pollutants into U.S. waters without a National Pollutant Discharge and Elimination System (NPDES) permit.
-NPDES's require infiltration, runoff reduction, and pollutant reduction practices be put in place by the permit holder.
+NPDES permits require infiltration increasing, runoff reduction, and pollutant reduction practices be put in place by the permit holder, also known as stormwater management Best Management Practices (SWMBMP).
+These best management practices are vetted by the EPA to meet their Stormwater Phase II requirements.
 Construction sites, commercial and industrial wastewater, and municipal wastewater operators are the largest percentage of NPDES permit holders.

 Only about 40% of Tennessee's original wetlands still exist, at roughly 787,000 acres.
 Wetlands are protected under the 404 section of the Clean Water Act.
 Section 404 requires an entity that wants to impact a wetland to minimize any negative impacts, and compensate for any negative impacts that are unavoidable, such as the draining and paving over of a wetland.